IP Guidance

 Secret prior art rejection An earlier filing/priority application constitutes secret prior art when published after the filing of the present application 29-2

-Novelty (Article 29(1)(i)-(iii)) in more detail
+Novelty (Article 29(1)(i)-(iii))

 The Japanese Patent Act adopts the first-to-file system and requires absolute novelty.
 Accordingly, the patentable invention must neither be publicly known nor publicly used in Japan or anywhere in the world; the invention must not be described in any publications distributed in Japan or in any other country, including patent and non-patent publications; and the invention must not be on any website in Japan or in any other country prior to the time of filing.
 Here, the time of filing refers to the actual time of filing or the time of filing the priority application, if a priority claim is in effect.